Method readout

 What is the simplified home office method?

-No. Tax effect multiplies the allowed deduction by the entered marginal planning rate.
-It is only a rough tax-savings estimate, not a refund or credit calculation.
+No. The tax effect multiplies the allowed deduction by the entered planning rate.
+It is a rough tax-savings estimate, not a refund, credit, or full return calculation.

 Glossary: